Best Cybersecurity Software Platforms for Real-Time Alerts

 Best Fit

-Large enterprises ready to consolidate their SOC stack into a single AI-driven platform, particularly organizations frustrated with the operational overhead of managing separate SIEM, SOAR, and EDR tools.
+Large companies ready to merge their SOC tools into one AI-driven platform.
+A strong pick for teams tired of running separate SIEM, SOAR, and EDR tools.

 3. SentinelOne Singularity